Interview with Harold Allen

 TO: Did they ever talk about their lives in Europe?

 HA: Well, we actually have a life history of my father and my mother compiled by a niece of mine.
-So, we’ve got these booklets of my mother’s life in Poland and here and my father’s life.
+So, we’ve got these booklets of my mother’s life in Poland then here and my father’s life.
 And we think there are still remnants of the family there.
 I don’t think we’ve, I haven’t even been there.
 I’ve been meaning to go but I’ve never got around to it.

 TO: And did you experience any anti-Semitism when you were growing up?